harlow/kinesis-consumer/README.md

 return errors.New("my error, exit all scans")
 ```

 Use context cancel to signal the scan to exit without error.
-For example if we wanted to gracefulloy exit the scan on interrupt.
+For example if we wanted to gracefully exit the scan on interrupt.

 ```go
 // trap SIGINT, wait to trigger shutdown